-- 68. Cost-Reflective tariffs send an important signal about the relative cost of peak demand on the network, and they encourage customers to shift their electricity usage to lower priced, off-peak periods where feasible. - 69.
-In line with the pricing strategy and the phase-out of LFC regulations Aurora Energy will refine the strength of the variable tariffs over the next two-years so that by RY27 these tariffs will fully signal the economic cost of consumption during peak periods.
+- 65. Cost-Reflective tariffs send an important signal about the relative cost of peak demand on the network, and they encourage customers to shift their electricity usage to lower priced, off-peak periods where feasible. - 66.
+In line with the pricing strategy and the phase-out of LFC regulations Aurora Energy will continue to refine the strength of the variable tariffs so that by RY28 these tariffs will fully signal the economic cost of consumption during peak periods.
 The amount of revenue collected through variable residential tariffs has been increased to offset the LFC limits imposed on fixed tariffs.

 3.8.
-SET NON-DISTORTIONARY FIXED TARIFFS
+Set Non-Distortionary Fixed Tariffs